 I think they are very cat-like, touching your face gently with their paw if they want your attention.

 This breed keeps themselves clean and also behaves a lot like foxes being just as athletic and clever, walking on a high wall or over beams is normal to them, love to jump on tables and sit on chairs or the window ledge to just calmly observe their environment, they can jump extremely high from standstill and while running, squeeze through the tiniest of gaps, climb trees, learn to open doors, this means a well-fenced garden and secure gate is a must because they will easily scale over a moderate sized fence and go out exploring.

 They will catch mice or frogs in the field by suddenly stopping and pouncing like an arctic fox in the snow.

-The traits that I love and find fascinating about this breed is their natural primitive instincts are so strong and their loyalty, devotion towards you.
+The traits that I love and find fascinating about this breed are their natural primitive instincts are so strong and their loyalty, and devotion towards you.

 I love the way that they communicate with you and use different vocals to speak to you, so very in tune with your feelings, their funny antics always make me laugh and yes their naughty streaks give me extra grey hairs, but also make me smile every day.

 If all this hasn't discouraged you, then maybe, this is the breed for you.